In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Burbank and adjacent North Hollywood is the true center of the entertainment industry.
 Many of the largest studios are located here including Warner Brothers, Disney, Universal, and ABC.

-Warner Bros studio tour: reserve ahead of time
+Warner Bros studio tour: reserve ahead of time.
+Along with Universal, one of two studios with a backlot.

 Universal Studios: Amusement park and studio tour.
 Harry Potter World is here.